Auwalms/waste-management-starter/README.md

 export const db = getFirestore(app);
 ```

+> [Important] : Ensure you rename your `.env.example` to `.env` and replace the Keys with your correct key before running your code.

 **Checkpoint**: Run your app.
 If there are no console errors, Firebase is initialized!

 ### Step 3.3: Replace Mock Authentication